gustavosilveiragss/blogapi/README.md

 This was a fun project to build and quite fulfilling.
 I'm sure there are lots of refactoring to be made and some of it seems too boiler plate.

-I was hosting the previous NextJS API in Vercel, but in the same region as the current host.

-The average response time for the `fetch all` query with the NextJS API was ~600ms.
+Testing locally, the average response time for the `fetch all` query with the NextJS API was ~600ms.

-Current average responde time for that query is ~40ms.
+Current average response time for that query is ~40ms.

 [BLAZINGLY FAST](https://i.redd.it/kczaqedt9ww81.jpg)